Guilospanck/playing-with-rag/README.md

 This will start `weaviate` (with its "addons"), `ollama` and `ragit`.

 - You can access your local Weaviate instance at `localhost:8080`
-- You can access the Verba frontend at `localhost:8000`
+- You can access the Ragit frontend at `localhost:8000`

 To terminate: